Kelly Knox: Career

 In 2008, she was the winner of the BBC Three Reality TV show, Britain's Missing Top Model.
 One of eight disabled women contestants, among her competitors were two deaf women, a wheelchair user and a woman with one leg.
 As the winner of Britain's Missing Top Model, she won a photoshoot with top fashion photographer, Rankin, and a feature in Marie Claire magazine.

 Unlike Britain's Next Top Model, a modelling contract was not part of the prize, but she was offered an introduction to Take 2 Models (London) who signed her after the show but shortly after went into administration.
 She has since been signed to a number of modelling agencies.

 In August 2023, Knox was signed to Base Models agency.

 Television

 Knox has featured in two series of Gok Wan's How to Look Good Naked television series.
 She has also appeared on television in Celebrity Ready Steady Cook with Jonathan Phang, and has modelled and been interviewed on This Morning and BBC Breakfast.

 In 2013, she starred as a lead actress in the second series of Channel 4's hidden camera series I'm Spazticus, that seeks to change perceptions of disabilities.

-In 2020, she appeared as a celebrity judge on the second episode of Sky TV's Rankin's 2020, in his search for the best photographers, capturing the spirit of that extraordinary year in pictures taken by members of the public.
+In 2020, she appeared as a celebrity judge on the second episode of Sky TV's Rankin's 2020, in his search for the best photographers, capturing the spirit of that year in pictures taken by members of the public.